-- (a) The LOM Probationer is not entitled to remuneration, salary, or wages as the LOM Probationer is not an employee for the purposes of s 6 of the Employment Relations Act 2000. - (b) The LOM Probationer is however, entitled to a stipend to assist with living expenses and to undertake the Activities. - (c) Full-time LOM Probationers will be provided an annual four week training and study break, with those who are studying part-time receiving a pro-rated length of training and study break.
+- (a) The LOM Probationer is not entitled to remuneration, salary, or wages as the LOM Probationer is not an employee for the purposes of s 6 of the Employment Relations Act 2000. - (b) The LOM Probationer is however, entitled to a stipend to assist with living expenses and to undertake the Activities.
+This will be paid at 91% of the basic ministerial stipend. - (c) Full-time LOM Probationers will be provided an annual four week training and study break, with those who are studying part-time receiving a pro-rated length of training and study break.